 Flowering: Flowers throughout year.

-Distribution and occurrence: Cultivated and widely naturalized in coastal areas; north from Sydney district.
-Native of S Amer.
+Distribution and occurrence: Cultivated and widely naturalized in coastal areas; occasionally on the slopes.
+Native of S America.

-NSW subdivisions: *NC, *CC, *SC, *NWS, *CWS, *SWS, *LHI
+NSW subdivisions: *NC, *CC, *SC, *NWS, *CWS, *LHI

 Other Australian states: *Qld